IBM/nl2ltl/README.md

 NL2LTL is an interface to translate natural language (NL) utterances to linear temporal logic (LTL) formulas.

+> 🏆 NL2LTL won the People's Choice Best System Demonstration Award Runner-Up in the ICAPS 2023 System Demonstration
+> Track in Prague.
+Read more about it [here](https://icaps23.icaps-conference.org/demos/papers/6374_paper.pdf).

 ## Installation
 - from PyPI:
 ```bash